What is a continuously variable transmission?

 How the CVT works

-Traditional transmissions use a gearset that provides a given number of ratios (or speeds).
-The transmission (or the driver) shifts gears to provide the most appropriate ratio for a given situation: Lowest gears for starting out, middle gears for acceleration and passing, and higher gears for fuel-efficient cruising.
+Traditional automatic transmissions use a set of gears that provides a given number of ratios (or speeds).
+The transmission shifts gears to provide the most appropriate ratio for a given situation: Lowest gears for starting out, middle gears for acceleration and passing, and higher gears for fuel-efficient cruising.

 The CVT replaces the gears with two variable-diameter pulleys, each shaped like a pair of opposing cones, with a metal belt or chain running between them.
 One pulley is connected to the engine (input shaft), the other to the drive wheels (output shaft).
 The halves of each pulley are moveable; as the pulley halves come closer together the belt is forced to ride higher on the pulley, effectively making the pulley's diameter larger.